-A response will be sent to you within the statutory time limit of one month.
+A response will be sent to you within the statutory time limit of one calendar month.
+This may be extended in certain circumstances a further two calendar months, but we will advise you of this.

 Appendix 5 - Data Protection Complaint Form